Starcounter/StarcounterClientFiles/CONTRIBUTING.md

+## Testing your PR in TeamCity

+For your feature branch to be honoured by TeamCity, its name needs to start with `1.x` (eg: `1.x/fix-something`).

 ## Usage of StarcounterClientFiles 1.x in Level1 build automation

 Whatever is pushed on branch `1.x`, will be bundled in the Starcounter installer by the Level1 build automation.
 See [the announcement](https://github.com/Starcounter/AdminTrack/issues/438) for more details.